nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `list`

-### Add a task: `add`
+### Add a deadline : `deadline`

-Adds a task of the specified type to PlaNus.
+Adds a deadline to PlaNus.

-Format: `add title:TITLE type:TYPE_OF_TASK [desc:DESCRIPTION] [date:DATE_TIME] [tag:MODULE_CODE]`
+Format: `deadline title:TITLE [desc:DESCRIPTION] [date:DATE_TIME] [tag:MODULE_CODE]`

-* Adds the task of the specified `type:TYPE_OF_TASK` to PlaNus.
+* Adds a deadline to PlaNus.
-* The type must be of the following types(case-sensitive):
-  * deadline
-  * event
+  * The added deadline will be tracked for time analysis if it has a tag.

 Examples:

+* `deadline title:Return book datetime:02-01-2020 18:00`<br>
+Adds a deadline with title "Return book", and a date and time of "02-01-2020 18:00" to PlaNus.
+* `deadline title:Assignment 1 desc:CS3230 Assignment 1 date:01-11-2020 18:00 tag:CS3230`<br>
+Adds a deadine with title “Assignment 1”, description “CS3230 Assignment 1”, and a date and time of “01-01-2020 18:00” with tag "CS3230" to PlaNus.

+### Add an event : `event`

+Adds an event to PlaNus.

+Format: `event title:TITLE date:DATE from:START_TIME [desc:DESCRIPTION] [tag:MODULE_CODE]`

+* Adds a deadline to PlaNus.
+  * The added deadline will be tracked for time analysis if it has a tag.

+Examples:

-* `add title:Return book type:todo date:01-01-2020 18:00`
+* `deadline title:Return book datetime:02-01-2020 18:00`<br>
-Adds a task with title "Return book", of type "deadline", and a date and time of "01-01-2020" to PlaNus.
+Adds a deadline with title "Return book", and a date and time of "02-01-2020 18:00" to PlaNus.
-* `add title:Birthday party type:deadline desc:Frank’s birthday party date:01-01-2020 18:00`
+* `deadline title:Assignment 1 desc:CS3230 Assignment 1 date:01-11-2020 18:00 tag:CS3230`<br>
-  Adds a task with title “Birthday party”, of type "event", description “Frank’s birthday party” and a date and time of “01-01-2020 18:00” to PlaNus.
+Adds a deadine with title “Assignment 1”, description “CS3230 Assignment 1”, and a date and time of “01-01-2020 18:00” with tag "CS3230" to PlaNus.

-### Add a lesson: `lesson`
+### Add a lesson : `lesson`

 Adds a lesson to PlaNus.